tbhvishal/js-toolbox/CONTRIBUTING.md

 - Small, focused functions that solve common problems.
 - Clear code that's easy to understand and copy.
-- No dependencies—keep it lightweight.
+- No dependencies - keep it lightweight.

 ## How to add a function